 The Social Issue

-These young innovators from St Joseph’s College in Lucan had seen first hand the discrimination experienced by family members with disabilities.
-Rather than focus on the negativity though, they decided to look at the talents and abilities of their loved ones and looked for a way to celebrate and share this.
-It was important to them that the abilities and talents of children with disabilities could be seen and so they decided to explore the world of children’s literature, creating characters to write into stories with the message of inclusion at their heart.
+These young innovators had seen first-hand the discrimination experienced by family members with disabilities.
+Rather than focus on the negativity, they decided to look at the talents and abilities of their loved ones and find a way to celebrate and share this.

 We want to show children with special needs that nobody, including themselves, should ever put limits on their abilities and talents.